 staircase that gave us access to the upper floors as well as the roof.
 Looking across sections of the flat roof, small ornately carved structures caught our attention.
 Our guide explained they allowed light to flood the room below while trying to protect the opening from rain and snow.

 Having spent only a little time in the palace, we returned to the jeeps.
-The palace from the outside looked primarily like a fortress with its shear high walls painted in greying white paint.
-Larger window openings lined only the upper most floor.
+The palace, from the outside, looked primarily like a fortress with its sheer high walls painted in greying white paint.
+Larger window openings lined only the uppermost floor.
 Huge wooden beams, which may have been red when they had last been painted in centuries past, supported balconies that protruded from the top of the structure.
 I had never seen such a building ever before.
 The structure was huge and mainly white, not a color I normally associate with power.
 And here it had been built many centuries ago in this remote valley to discourage invading Tibetan armies.

 This Buddha had been carved in the 6th century, the same period as two similar Buddhas in Afghanistan.
 These two Afghani carvings became world news in 2001, when the Taliban decreed them to be idols and commanded they be destroyed.
 The Taliban dynamited the cliff, demolishing the two Buddhas, which had been declared a World Heritage Site.
 I have since realized a sad irony in the Taliban’s actions.
 Ancient teachers of Buddhism created artistic renderings of deities and inspirational stories to engage their devotees but also to demonstrate a basic tenant of their beliefs – everything is impermanent.
 So in destroying the two Buddhas, the Taliban proved the truth of Buddhist teachings – the impermanence of everything.